 Now, if you take a look at the season total numbers for Brian Dozier, they won’t create any excitement.
 In 94 total games this season, Dozier is hitting just .236/.307/.394 (.701).
-That makes him a slightly below average major league second baseman.
+That makes him , offensively, a slightly below average major league second baseman.

 However, when you consider that in 84 games in 2012, Dozier hit just .234/.271/.332 (.603), it is a huge step forward.
 A nearly .100 point improvement is significant.

-Of course, if you want, you can pick apart many small sample sizes and come up with numbers, but I do think that the streak that Dozier has been on for the last nine weeks is enough of a sample that we can draw something from it.
+Of course, if you want, you can pick apart many small sample sizes and come up with other numbers, but I do think that the streak that Dozier has been on for the last nine weeks is enough of a sample that we can draw something from it.
 What do I see?
 He’s walking significantly more, while also improving his strikeout rate some.
-His batting average jumped .065 points, but more important, his on-base percentage is suddenly up into the category where he is an asset near the top of the lineup.
+His batting average jumped .065 points, but more important, his on-base percentage is suddenly up into the range where he is an asset near the top of the lineup.
 He’s also hit for much more power.

-If Dozier can continue to control the plate as he has from the leadoff spot, I think that an OPS of .750-.775 is reasonable.
-Is it something he could carry over into next year?
+If Dozier can continue to control the plate as he has from the leadoff spot, I think an OPS of .750-.775 is reasonable.
+Is it something he can carry over into next year?
 People may forget, but he only turned 26 years old in mid-May.
 He still has just 725 plate appearances in his big league career.

 He looks very comfortable at second base, but what do the defensive metrics tell us?

 - He has just three errors and a .994 fielding percentage.
 That fielding percentage is tops in baseball, tied with Dustin Pedroia and Ben Zobrist.
 Zobrist has spent less time at second.
 It is interesting to note that despite playing in 19 fewer games than Pedroia, he has just two fewer putouts and five fewer assists, which means he’s getting to more plays per game than Pedroia.
 Is that more range, or just more ground balls from pitchers?
 That we don’t know, but it is impressive.